holepunchto/bare-xdiff/README.md

 # bare-xdiff

 High-performance native bindings for libxdiff in Bare.
-Provides both asynchronous and synchronous APIs for diffing and merging in-memory data.
+Provides both asynchronous and synchronous APIs for diffing and merging text data.

 ```bash
 npm install bare-xdiff